FaultyxDx/faultydevil23/README.md

 - 👋 Hi, I’m @faultydevil23
 - 👀 I’m apk developer...
-- 🌱 I’m currently learning python and java
-- 💞️ I’m an sketchware user...
 - 📫 You can contact me on telegram mine username is: @FAULTY_DEVILOP

 <!---